Skip to main

 University-wide Navigation

-The Elementary Education program at the University of Kentucky prepares students to become Elementary Education teachers.
-It also lays the groundwork for several other career possibilities in fields such as school leadership, educational psychology, curriculum design, state policy, publishing, higher education, and corporate training.
+The Elementary Education program at the University of Kentucky prepares students to become elementary teachers (K-5).
+Earning a degree from our program gives you the skillset to become an effective teacher with extensive hands-on experience.
+This can also open doors for your continued education and/or career advancement opportunities in school leadership, educational psychology, curriculum design, state policy, publishing, higher education, and corporate training.

 We encourage you to explore our Bachelor of Arts degree in Elementary Education and our world-class program faculty, as well as familiarize yourself with the resources and engagement opportunities available to our students.